snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 #author: Sharon Smith and Barry Simpson
 ---

-We have a single closet in our hallway and *no other entryway* in our (third floor walkup) condo.
-This tiny 3'8"x3'3" space is the most utilized square footage in our entire space and has an enormous number of required functions to check off.
+Our (third floor walkup) condo has no entryway, no pantry, and a single hallway closet.
+This tiny 3'8"x3'3" closet is the *most utilized* square footage in our home and has an enormous number of functions to fulfill.

 ![Closet](../assets/img/frontcloset07.jpg){: .mx-auto.d-block :}
-*Clearly, the closet was not optimized and not even remotely functional for everything we needed...*
+*The current setup was failing our family and desperately needed some intentional planning to improve.*

 ### Storage requirements
 * coats
 * hats, scarves, mittens
 * kids' backpacks for daycare
-* extra packaged food
+* backstock and overflow (bulk) food
 * oversized appliances and seldom-used cookware
 * extra paper towels, sponges, trash bags
-* bulk food
 * folding chairs
 * stepstool
 * broom, Swiffer, dustpan